dooleysm/slate/source/includes/html_css.md

 ```

 ## Custom Contact Operator Widget

-It is possible to instrument any html element in the webpage to open the `media-selection` modal.
-To set an element to behave as a Custom Operator Widget add the attribute `data-sm-show-media-selection-on` with a string value with the name of the event that will trigger the `media-selection` modal.
-As an example, if the `media-selection` modal should be open on a `double-click` event on an `div` then such a `div` should look like `<div data-sm-show-media-selection-on="doubleclick"></div>`.
-The following [DOM event](http://www.w3schools.com/jsref/dom_obj_event.asp) are supported.

-Notice that this type of widget can not be configued using the SaleMove JavaScript SDK.

 ```
 <!--
 The link opens the media selection modal when the visitor clicks on it